Rotorua, New Zealand

 Highlights of New Zealand | Rotorua

-We visit Rotorua New Zealand during our 14-day long tour of New Zealand .
-Odyssey Traveller offers this small group tour (typically 6 to 12 people) for senior and mature travellers who are keen to learn about history and culture with the help of our knowledgeable tour leaders and local guides.
+We offer a small group tour of Rotorua New Zealand during our 14-day long tour of New Zealand .
+Odyssey Traveller offers this small group tour (typically 6 to 12 people) for senior and mature travellers who are keen to learn about history and culture with the help of our knowledgeable tour guide and tour director to this geothermal wonderland.

-Rotorua is a city in the Bay of Plenty region of on New Zealand‘s North island.
+Rotorua city is in the Bay of Plenty region of on New Zealand ‘s North island.
 The permanent population is estimated to be around 60 000, but the city is definitely one of the major tourist destinations of New Zealand , both for domestic and international travellers, and it’s easy to understand why.

-The city lies on the southern shore of Lake Rotorua providing amazing views.
+The city lies on the southern shore of Lake Rotorua providing amazing view, great photo opportunities.
 The geography of the area was formed by the Mount Tarawera eruption in 1886, creating all the lakes we admire today.
-Rotorua also earned the nickname ‘Sulphur City’ because of the geothermal activity of the area with spouting geysers (most notably Pohutu Geyser at Whakarewarewa) and boiling bubbling mud pools and a natural hot spring or two creating thermal pools throughout the Rotorua region wich is a geothermal wonder.
-Traditionally rich in Maori culture it is , Maori cultural performances and hangi (steam-cooked banquets) are attracting as many visitors as the landscape itself.
-Many regard Rotorua as a major Maori centre with 37.5% of the city’s population identifying as Maori.
+Rotorua also earned the nickname ‘Sulphur City’ because of the geothermal activity of the area with spouting geysers (most notably Pohutu Geyser at Whakarewarewa), geothermal craters and boiling bubbling mud pools and a natural hot spring or two creating thermal springs and pools throughout the Rotorua region which is a geothermal wonder.
+Traditionally rich in Maori culture.
+The Maori cultural village with , Maori cultural performances and Maori hangi (steam-cooked banquets) are attracting as many visitors as the landscape itself.
+Many regard Rotorua as a major Maori centre with 37.5% of the city’s population identifying as Maori .

 History of Rotorua